lokalized/lokalized-java/README.md

 }
 ```

-In addition to `translation`, each object form supports 4 additional keys: `commentary`, `placeholderMetadata`, `placeholders`, and `alternatives`.
+In addition to `translation`, each object form supports 3 additional keys: `commentary`, `placeholders`, and `alternatives`.

-All 5 are optional, with the stipulation that you must provide either a `translation` or at least one `alternatives` value.
+All 4 are optional, with the stipulation that you must provide either a `translation` or at least one `alternatives` value.

 ### JSON Schema

 A JSON Schema for Lokalized strings files is packaged in the jar at `schema/lokalized-strings.schema.json` and is available at [src/main/resources/schema/lokalized-strings.schema.json](https://github.com/lokalized/lokalized-java/blob/master/src/main/resources/schema/lokalized-strings.schema.json).

-The schema validates file structure, placeholder shapes, known language-form names, placeholder metadata, and alternatives.
+The schema validates file structure, placeholder shapes, known language-form names, and alternatives.
 It does not parse alternative expression syntax; Lokalized validates expression syntax when strings are loaded.
 Completeness of locale-specific cardinality and ordinality maps is not enforced at load time; an incomplete file still loads, but Lokalized emits a warning when a cardinality- or ordinality-driven placeholder omits a language form its locale requires per CLDR (for example, a Russian file that omits `CARDINALITY_MANY`).
 Values that resolve to a missing form surface during resolution according to the configured failure handler.

 Validation warnings are delivered to a [`LocalizedStringWarningHandler`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringWarningHandler.html), which each `LocalizedStringLoader.load*` method accepts as an optional argument: